flowchip/swift-style-guide/README.markdown

-# The Official Rawfish Swift Style Guide.
+# The Official Rawfishindustries.com Swift Style Guide.
+### Updated for Swift 3

+This style guide is different from others you may see, because the focus is centered on readability for print and the web.
+We created this style guide to keep the code in our books, tutorials, and starter kits nice and consistent — even though we have many different authors working on the books.

 Our overarching goals are clarity, consistency and brevity, in that order.

 ## Table of Contents